6XGate/ntUPSd/readme.md

 the daemon to remain clean and easy to follow.
 It is a static library and therefore will now be present in binary release installations.

+### ntUPSd.Setup: Installation

+The MSI and setup bootstrap for installing ntUPSd.

 ## TODOs

 In no particular priority.